MicheleUIT/Probabilistic-load-forecasting-with-Reservoir-Computing/Notes_on_uncertainty/Papers/Uncertainty in Deep Learning.md

 \end{align}
 $$

->The Bayesian modelling strategies aims at solving an integral (marginalisation).
+>The Bayesian modelling strategies aim at solving an integral (marginalisation).
 Variational inference becomes an optimization problem, so we compute derivatives (still not the same as in DL, since here we optimise over distributions, not single values).

 # Bayesian neural network